 Hoyalux iD WorkStyle V+ Space

 If you choose the space option these lenses will give you more clear vision further away even behind your screen distance.
 This can come in handy when you are in a presentation.
 When presentations are important to you please measure the distance from you to the screen.
-With this information, the optician can inform you if you can use this computer progressive lenses during your presentation or if you have to switch back to your normal progressives.
+With this information, the optician can inform you if you can use these computer progressive lenses during your presentation or if you have to switch back to your normal progressives.

 As you can see a few meters further clearer blurriness on the sides increases.
 This is normal so think about it if you really need the distance behind your screen clear.
 What I like most about these lenses is the unbelievable amount of options you can choose from.
 Hoya has really a lot to offer here.
-Usually, lens manufacturers choose to give you one to three options for choosing the length of there computer progressive lenses.
+Usually, lens manufacturers choose to give you one to three options for choosing the length of their computer progressive lenses.
 Hoya got seven from 18 mm up to 24mm.

 The reason why this is important is, on the one hand, different sizes of frames to fit the lenses in.
 On the other hand, you can widen your clearer zones with a longer lens.
 So if you really want to get serious about tweaking your computer progressives to the max this would be my way to go.
 In addition to everything, I told you about these lenses they can be customized to your individual needs regarding your PD, how big the distance is from your eyes to the back surface of the lens, the wrap angle …